Why We All Need to be Aware of the 6 Signs of Developmental Trauma

 - Likewise, half of those pregnant as a teenager has a history of childhood sexual abuse.

-- Plus, according to a study of individuals in an inpatient alcohol detoxification unit found 81 percent of women.
-69 percent of men disclosed a history of sexual or physical abuse.
+- Plus, according to a study of individuals in an inpatient alcohol detoxification unit found 81 percent of women and 69 percent of men disclosed a history of sexual or physical abuse.

 - According to a study of obese patients, participating in a weight-loss program, 55 percent of them suffered from childhood sexual abuse.